 A great UK destination for a road trip is West Wales.
 While Cardiff and the surrounding area are popular with holidaymakers, West Wales has everything you need for a great road trip in the UK.
 Rolling hills, plenty of ruined castles to explore and a coastline that is as varied as the weather, you will find plenty to see and do in West Wales.
 Tenby is one of the better-known seaside towns and is a great place for a pit stop.
 Think sandy beach, colourful houses, cute shops and of course, the obligatory ice cream.
 Further along the coast you can find pretty fishing villages such as Solva, longer sandy beaches such as Newgale and St Davids, the smallest city in the UK.
 Pembroke is worth stopping in to visit the castle.
 The castle is an 11th century medieval castle that has a huge map of Wales in its grounds, as well as towers and cellars to explore.
 If you are visiting Wales with kids then take them to Folly Farm, a farm, zoo and adventure playground they will love.
 There is also nearby Oakwood Theme Park and a fun dinosaur park too.
 Consider staying at the amazing Bluestone Resort for a few days before continuing your road trip and enjoy all the fun and activities on offer there.The Lake District – Anywhere We Roam

-The Lake District is a beautiful national park in the north of England with spectacular ribbon lakes, rugged mountains and quaint villages.
+The Lake District is a beautiful national park in the north of England with spectacular ribbon lakes, rugged mountains, beautiful and quaint villages.
 As one of the most scenic national parks in the country, it’s the perfect region to explore on a road trip in the UK.
 Apart from an abundance of natural beauty, the area is one of the best places in the county for hiking.
 With everything from gentle ambles, to challenging scrambles, there’s a host of wonderful Lake District walks for all tastes.
-The Lake District is the perfect destination to explore on a road trip.
+The Lake District and it’s towns is the perfect destination to explore on a road trip.
 Cotswolds – Explore The Cotswolds

 With its rolling hills, honey-stone cottages, flower-filled gardens and grand country houses, the Cotswolds is home to some of England’s most beautiful landscapes, and a road trip is the ideal way to explore its back roads and tucked-away villages.
 Don’t miss the picturesque villages of Bourton-on-the-Water – known as the Venice of the Cotswolds – Bibury, Broadway and Upper and Lower Slaughter.
 There are also historic sites like Sudeley Castle, former home of Henry VIII’s last wife Katherine Parr, Painswick Rococco Gardens and the fairytale hilltop Broadway Tower.
 The Cotswolds is packed with cosy country pubs as well as having accommodation ranging from luxury space hotels to thatched cottages.
 And the area’s relatively small size means it’s easy to get around on a road trip and see all the highlights in just a few days.